flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

    3. Under `Access Policies`, click `Add New Access Policy` and walk through the wizard to allow access to the authorization server.
 Then, add a rule to the policy with the default settings (you can fine-tune these later).
    4. Under `Scopes`, click `Add Scope`.
 Set the name to `all` (required) and check `Require user consent for this scope` (recommended).
    5. Add another scope, named `offline`.
 Check the consent option, and `Include in public metadata`.
-   6. Create an app for Flytectl:
-      a) In the `Applications` section, `Create App Integration`.
+   6. Navigate back to the `Applications` section
-      b) Choose `OIDC - OpenID Connect`, and then `Native Application`.
+   7. Create an integration for Flytectl; it should be created with the `OIDC - OpenID Connect` sign-on method, and the `Native Application` type.
-      c) Add ``http://localhost:53593/callback`` to the sign-in redirect URIs.
+   8. Add ``http://localhost:53593/callback`` to the sign-in redirect URIs.
 The other options can remain as default.
-      d) Assign this integration to any Okta users or groups who should be able to use the Flytectl tool.
+   9. Assign this integration to any Okta users or groups who should be able to use the Flytectl tool.
-      e) Note down the client ID; there will not be a secret.
+   10. Note down the client ID; there will not be a secret.
-   7. Create an app for Flytepropeller:
-      a) In the `Applications` section, `Create App Integration`.
-      b) Choose `OIDC - OpenID Connect`, and then `Web Application`.
+   11. Create an integration for Flytepropeller; it should be created with the `OIDC - OpenID Connect` sign-on method and `Web Application` type.
-      c) Check the `Client acting on behalf of itself - Client Credentials` option.
+   12. Check the `Client acting on behalf of itself - Client Credentials` option.
-      d) This app does not need a specific redirect URI; nor does it need to be assigned to any users.
+   13. This app does not need a specific redirect URI; nor does it need to be assigned to any users.
-      e) Note down the client ID and secret; you will need these later.
+   14. Note down the client ID and secret; you will need these later.

+   You shoule have three integrations total - one for the web interface, one for Flytectl, and one for Flytepropeller.

 .. tabbed:: Keycloak